Salvador, Brazil: A complete travel guide with the top things to do

 Museu Náutico da Bahia

-If you love traveling, can’t miss the Museu Náutico da Bahia.
+If you love traveling, you can’t miss the Museu Náutico da Bahia.
 The museum presents part of Brazil’s history by displaying pieces of ships and crew members’ utensils that were submerged for about 300 years.

 Ticket: R$ 15